AshleyF/ozobot/readme.md

 #### Checksum

 `CK` is a checksum to detect misreading.
-It is constructed from the whole payload up to the checksum - program bytes and the version bytes (`VV` and `UU`).
+It is constructed from the whole payload up to the checksum - version, length and program bytes.

-After a bit of experimentation, the checksum has been found to be simply a single-byte (underflowed) running difference between the bytes of the program.
-That is, subtract the second byte from the first, the third from this, and so on; keeping a running value.
-The result is a (likely underflowed) byte.
+After a bit of experimentation, the checksum has been found to be simply a single-byte (underflowed) running difference between the bytes of the envelope, starting with zero.
+That is, subtract the first byte from zero, subtract the second byte from this, the third from that, and so on; keeping a running value.
+The result is a byte.
 For example, this payload:

     01 03 CE 00 0D C7 2D 24 93 00 00 00 B8 00 1E 93 00 AE